krystal/dennis-client/README.md

 # Get a list of zones within a group
 zones = group.zones

+# Get pagination details for the groups
+zones.pagination.current_page
+zones.pagination.total
+zones.pagination.per_page
+zones.pagination.total_pages

 # Get a zone by its ID
 zone = client.zone(123)

 # Get a zone by its external reference
 zone = client.zone('some-ref', field: :external_reference)

-# Get all the records for a zone
+# Get all the records for a zone (paginated)
 zone.records
+zone.records(page: 2)
+zone.records(per_page: 50)

 # Get specific type of records for a zone
 zone.records(type: 'A')